shatodj/bolt-soundcloud-slug-resolver/README.md

 ## Disclaimer

-Before you jump into using this extension on some of your awesome projects, mind that you have to register your [Soundcloud App]("https://soundcloud.com/you/apps") first to obtain client secrets.
+Before you jump into using this extension on some of your awesome projects, mind that you have to register your [Soundcloud App]("https://soundcloud.com/you/apps") first to obtain client credentials.
 However, **Soundcloud stopped providing new app registrations** due to a high amount of requests and no one knows when they'll be back again with some other innovative way.

 You can still browse Google for some existing credentials or try to extract `CLIENT_ID` from the Soundcloud website and browser console (F12) traffic view.